Women absent from key BAFTA film nominations

 "We too are determined to ensure that the brave revelations -- and make no mistake, they were very brave -- become a watershed moment to become a catalyst for real lasting change across the work place in film, games and television."

-She announced that BAFTA, with other industry bodies, was setting out principles and guidelines with the goal to "rest the tone" of the industry.
+She announced that BAFTA, with other industry bodies, was setting out principles and guidelines with the goal to "reset the tone" of the industry.

 "It's not only MeToo, but it's WeToo," she said.